HERA-Team/HERA-Beams/NicolasFagnoniBeams/README.md

 The beams are centered at theta = 0, and East at phi = 0 in healpix coordinate.
 An example script to read in the data and plot is provided, `example_beam_read.py`.

 The script `convert_to_uvbeam` was used to convert the E-field and power beam patterns from CST to pyuvdata's UVBeam object and the beam FITS format.
-This was done on 2 April 2018 (using the Simulations git hash 72bb3c3), generating the following files:
+This was done on 2 April 2018 (using the Simulations git hash 72bb3c3 and pyuvdata git hash 16a246a), generating the following files:
 NF_HERA_efield_beam.fits
 NF_HERA_power_beam.fits
 NF_HERA_power_beam_healpix.fits